demlabs-cellframe/dap-ui-sdk/widgets/README.md

 <a id="markdown-header-widgets"></a>
 # Widgets

-All widgets can be found inside group @ref groupKelGuiWidgets
+All widgets can be found inside group @ref groupDapGuiWidgets